Notable Events in Brooklyn History

 1910s: Brooklyn Botanic Gardens is founded (1910).
 The Brooklyn Army Terminal is built (1919).

 1920s: The Cyclone opens at Coney Island (1927).
 The 37-story Williamsburgh Savings Bank Tower is built, becoming the tallest office building in Brooklyn (1929).

 1930s: European Jews escaping Nazism establish a Hasidic enclave in Williamsburg.

 1940s: The Central Library at Grand Army Plaza is completed (1941).
 A Tree Grows in Brooklyn is published (1943).
 Jackie Robinson debuts for the Brooklyn Dodgers, becoming the first African American to play for a Major League Baseball team (1947).

 1950s: The population of Brooklyn hits a high of 2.7 million people in the 1950s before it declines through the '60s, '70s, and '80s.
-Towards the end of the '50s, Many middle-class families begin leaving Brooklyn for the suburbs of Westchester and Long Island.
+Toward the end of the '50s, many middle-class families begin leaving Brooklyn for the suburbs of Westchester and Long Island.
 The Brooklyn Dodgers decamp to Los Angeles (1958).

 1960s: The Brooklyn-Queens Expressway (also known as the BQE) is completed after 25 years in the works (1960).
 The Verrazano-Narrows Bridge is constructed, connecting Brooklyn to Staten Island (1964).
 Following a period of economic decline, the Brooklyn Navy Yard shuts down (1966).
 Brooklyn’s first West Indian-American Carnival parades down Eastern Parkway (1969).